 “Consumer” means any person acting for purposes other than their trade, business or profession.

-“Service(s)” means the supply of services by InfoTrack to you including but not limited to property searches, reports and photographs, company searches, trade marks and domain names searches and other searches from time to time and includes our instructions to a Supplier, on your behalf and the dissemination of the information subsequently provided by the Suppliers.
+“Service(s)” means the supply of services by InfoTrack to you including but not limited to property searches, reports and photographs, company searches, trademarks and domain names searches and other searches from time to time and includes our instructions to a Supplier, on your behalf and the dissemination of the information subsequently provided by the Suppliers.

 “Supplier” means any organisation or third party who provides data or information of any form to InfoTrack for the purposes of providing the Services.

-The type of information we may collect and hold includes (but is not limited to) personal information you may give us when you place an order via Our Website (or other Ordering Methods) or contact our customer service team, or otherwise interact with us and provide personal data about:
+The type of information we may collect and hold includes (but is not limited to) personal data you may give us when you place an order via Our Website (or other Ordering Methods) or contact our customer service team, or otherwise interact with us and provide personal data about:

 When you visit Our Website, we may collect any or all of the following technical data:

 • Device Identifiers (the internet protocol address used to connect your device to the internet, your log-in information, browser type and version, regional settings, operating system and platform);

 • Data about your use of Our Website (the full Uniform Resource Locators (URL), clickstream to, through and from Our Website (including date and time), products you viewed or searches for, time spent on certain pages or screens, interaction data (such as scrolling, clicks and mouse-overs.